 If a file needs to be loaded as a resource and processed by Hugo Pipes, it needs to be in assetDir location(s)

-• URLs: All files in the static/ directory can be directly referenced by their relative URL.
+favicon.ico, robots.txt, manifest.json etc.static/ in project basestatic/ directory can be directly referenced by their relative URL.
 For example, the file at location static/manifest.json can be referenced anywhere in the site with the relative URL /manifest.json.
 Same as assetDir, no need to mention staticDir in the final URL